16 Oct Illustration Strategy: Process for Telling Unique Stories.

 4. Competitive landscape

 I believe that there is no need to compare or compete with anyone.
 Our only goal should be to be the best in what we do.
 However, it is good to understand what is already there.
 I love to see how other illustrators interpret a brief.
 It also helps me understand quickly that some of my ideas might not be as unique as I thought.
+Most importantly, we will need to understand, how other brands serve a similar audience to make sure that we can do it differently and hopefully better.

 The next part of my illustration strategy is to determine what type of illustration will I make and which media should I use.
 Although my absolute favorite is spot illustrations in digital format, some designs will call for more experimentation.
 All designers have some specific styles that would be hard to avoid.
 But each work will call for a different medium like an original painting, collage or a digital illustration.
 For example, for Sophie’s book, I did another version where I tried to combine lettering with photography.